First, let me explain why it is important to think clearly about cause-and-effect relationships.

 Let me say it again: Galileo’s statement is the epoch, i.e. the defining moment, defining physics as we know it.
 Modern physics starts from the realization that we don’t need to know whether F causes ma, or vice versa, or both, or neither; for a wide range of purposes it suffices to know that F equals ma.

 Newton went to school on Galileo (literally and figuratively).
-A generation after Galileo, Newton expressed this epochal idea using the well-known phrase "hypotheses non fingo”.
+Seventy five years later, Newton expressed the same idea, explicitly disclaiming causation:

 Let us consider Hooke’s law: F=−kx.